Yakovlev Yak-9: Variants

-A fighter-bomber version of the Yak-9D (factory designation Yak-9L) with four vertical tube bomb bays aft of the cockpit with capacity for up to 4 × 100 kg FAB-100 bombs or 4 PTAB cassettes with 32 × 1.5 kg bomblets each, although normally only 200 kg of weapons were carried in the front bomb bays.
-Poor handling with a full bomb and fuel load and lack of special aiming equipment limited its combat usefulness.
+A fighter-bomber version of the Yak-9D (factory designation Yak-9L) with four vertical tube bomb bays (in a 2×2 arrangement) aft of the cockpit with capacity for up to 4 × 100 kg FAB-100 bombs or 4 PTAB cassettes with 32 × 1.5 kg bomblets each, although normally only 200 kg of weapons were carried in the front bomb bays.
+The Yak-9B was put into limited production but did not prove successful enough to be put into wide-scale production.
+Difficulties in loading bombs, poor handling with a full bomb and fuel load and lack of bombsight or other aiming equipment limited its combat usefulness.